 Toasted Pine Nuts aka Roasted Pine Nut Tips

 The simple tips I’m going to give come from experience.
-By experience I mean I’ve burned too many batches of pine nuts in my life that really strike a nerve.
+By experience I mean I’ve burned too many batches of Organic Pine Nuts in my life that really strike a nerve.
 You just look at the burnt batch & think “that cost a lot”.
 It’s nothing fancy but just follow these few simple tips……

 - Set a timer!
 Most important.
 This is the number 1 reason for burning pine nuts.
 I’m always cooking or chopping & ALWAYS forget.
 I always set mine for 10-12 minutes.
 Go shorter if you’re concerned.